saisravan909/rev5-continuous-monitoring-cwg/plan.md

   - Share public prototypes, examples, sample code, etc. developed by FedRAMP to be placed in the public domain.
   - Contribute to the development of additional public prototypes, examples, sample code, etc. developed by participants of the working group where that work is public and contributions will remain in the public domain.

-All communication related to this community must take place in public; private messages and emails related to this community will be ignored by the Community Manager and FedRAMP advocates.
+All communication related to this community must take place in public; private messages and emails related to this community will be ignored by the Community Mediator and FedRAMP advocates.
 Industry professionals should be aware there are limitations on how the federal government and its representatives can engage in CWGs.
 FedRAMP will not use working groups to seek consensus advice, review, or approval.

 FedRAMP’s Disclaimer of Liability and Endorsement applies to all activity from government representatives participating in the CWG: [FedRAMP Disclaimer](https://fedramp.gov/disclaimer)